 Of course!
 All METRO buses have bike racks for your use.
 Our bike racks will fit most bikes with 16-inch tires or larger.
 Tandems, recumbents, mopeds and tricycles cannot be placed on the bike racks.
-Sorry!
 Go to our video gallery to watch short video showing you how to use our bike racks.
 It’s easy: we promise.

 Before you board, just let the operator know you will be using the rack, place your bike on the rack (with all loose items removed, please), hop onboard and pay your fare!
 When you’re nearing your stop, let the operator know you need to get your bike.
 Remove your bike from the rack, put the rack up if no other bikes are in it and get rolling!

 Buses are thoroughly cleaned each night, inside and out.
 If you’d like to see the action for yourself, we can arrange a tour including a ride on bus as it goes through our bus wash.
 Contact our speakers bureau for more info.
+Since the pandemic buses are wiped down inside each time they pull in the Robert K. Pfaff Transit Center.

 Change is hard, we know.
 However, bus operators get to choose their route based on seniority.
 Four times each year, operators pick which routes they'd like to drive.
 The operators who have been with METRO the longest get to pick first.
 Many operators want to mix it up and take on a new route so they aren’t driving the same route every day, all year long.